nikita-tukkel/stationeers-cynofield-mods/readme.md

 It applies to `csharp.unitTestDebuggingOptions` (above), and to launch configurations in `.code-workspace` and `.vscode/launch.json` files.

-You will not be able to debug Unity process from VSCode because omnisharp doesn't support `Mono` debug. `Mono` is the version of .net execution environment used inside Unity.
+You cannot debug Unity process from VSCode because omnisharp doesn't support `Mono` debug. `Mono` is the version of .net execution environment used inside Unity.

 But you will be able to debug unit tests if you use them.